Skittss/RayTracer/README.md

 ## Improvements

 - [ ] CMake build file.
-- [ ] Multithreading for rendering and and photon tracing.
+- [X] Multithreading for gathering rays and and photon tracing. (to upload)
 - [ ] Periodic autosave for large renders.